rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

 ![](/images/nibbles/7. info.png)

 The exploit requires valid credentials ("authenticated remote attacker"), so we need to enumerate and look for valid creds.
 This also means there is likely a login portal or app that we should be able to find to use the creds on.
-We'll fire up dirbuster:
+Time to fire up dirbuster:

     dirbuster &